Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Linking numbers of knots and helicity

 \begin{proof} Since $X$ is divergence-free, we have $L_X\Omega=0$.
 Since $d\Omega=0$, Cartan's magic formula (\ref{eq:cartans_magic_formula}) gives $d(i_X\Omega)=0$, i.e., $i_X\Omega$ is closed.
 Let $[i_X\Omega] \in H^2(M,\mathbb R)$ be its cohomology class; we claim that $[i_X\Omega]$ and $\Phi_m$ are Poincar\'e duals.
 To see this, let $\omega$ be a closed $1$-form, then, by (\ref{eq:switch_interior_product}),

 Thus,

 where the first term is the pairing of $H^2(M,\mathbb R)$ and $H^1(M,\mathbb R)$.
 Therefore, $[i_X\Omega]=0$ if and only if $\Phi_m=0$. \end{proof}

 If $i_X\Omega$ is exact then we say that $X$ is null-homologous.
 Since $m$ is equal to the equilibrium state for $\varphi^u$, Lemma \ref{lem:equiv_of_nullhom} and Proposition \ref{prop:hom_full_eq_state} tell us that if $X$ is a null-homologous Anosov flow then it is homologically full.
 (Note that volume-preserving flows are automatically transitive.)
-Furthermore,
+Recall the function $f:M\to \R^b$ from the proof of Proposition \ref{strictly_convex_and_finite_min}.
+With respect to a given basis $w_1,\ldots,w_b$ for $H^1(M,\R)$, the component $f_i$ of $f=(f_1,\ldots,f_b)$ is given by $\omega_i(X)$, where $\omega_i$ is a closed $1$-form in the cohomology class $w_i$.
+We have that

 so $\xi(\varphi^u)=0$.
 Thus, for null-homologous flows, a special case of Theorem \ref{weighted-equi} is the following.

 \begin{theorem} Let $M$ be a closed $X^t : M \to M$ be a null-homologous volume-preserving Anosov flow on a closed oriented $3$-manifold.
 Then the measures